laro/Cilia/1 Basics/7 Literals.md

             - up to 71 decimal places -> `Float256`
             - more decimal places     -> `BigFloat`
                 - Difficult: Constexpr constructor that accepts an arbitrary precision float literal and can store that in ROM
-                    - Store the mantissa as arbitrary precision integer (i.e. array of `Int`), plus the exponent as as arbitrary precision integer (i.e. array of `Int`, most always only a single `Int`)
+                    - Store the mantissa as arbitrary precision integer (i.e. array of `Int`), plus the exponent as arbitrary precision integer (i.e. array of `Int`, most always only a single `Int`)
         - So a plain float literal like `1.0` is a `Float` (AKA `Float64`).
 This way the precision is the same as in C++, but there `1.0` is called a `double` while `1.0f` is called a (single) `float`.
     - Can implicitly be converted to any smaller float type into which it still fits exactly,
         - otherwise explicit cast necessary: `Float16(3.1415926)`